vstoykovbg/make-random-seed/README.md

 Also if you use the Diceware-like lits you probably will not get a mnemonic seed with correct checksum.

 It looks like Electrum 1.9.8 works without computing the checksum.
 I tested it with an arbitrary mnemonic seed and the program is accepting it.
+Therefore, <b>this script is useful only for creating mnemonic seed for the Electrum 1.x</b>.

 make_random_seed.pl